New Denizen a publishing project and community for people passionate about local restaurants, food, and dining culture.

 Everyone has to eat, but if you’re like me, you want more than just sustenance.
 You’re looking for food establishments that fit your budget, fulfill your cravings, and deliver a memorable experience.

 That’s why when I moved to Denver she made it her mission to deep dive into the emerging food scene, and find the best food the city has to offer.

 I knew that this place — which had so quickly won me over with its beauty and independent spirit — must have chefs and restaurants worth bragging about.

 Traveling with a food and culture mindset.

-Denver is my current home base, but traveling gives me a lot of joy and it’s what I like to do when I’m not working.
+Denver is my home base, but traveling gives me a lot of joy and it’s what I like to do when we’re not working.
 When exploring a new place, I use food as a way to experience the culture.
-I find places to eat through careful pre-trip research as well as of-the-moment recommendations I get from locals while on the ground.
+I try to learn about interesting places to eat through careful pre-trip research as well as of-the-moment recommendations I get from locals while on the ground.

-My travel guides take you along for the ride, giving you my honest opinion of the best things I have found to eat/see/do in the places I’ve visited, which you can use to enhance your own travel experiences.
+New Denizen travel guides take you along for the ride, giving you my honest opinion of the best things we have found to eat/see/do in the places we’ve visited, which you can use to enhance your own travel experiences.

-I’m a NOLS graduate and a yoga enthusiast.
-My hold-over Covid-19 pandemic projects are learning Japanese (slowly…very slowly!) and listening to BTS (s’up, ARMY?).
+I’m a NOLS graduate.
+I’m learning Japanese (slowly…very slowly!) and listening to BTS (s’up, ARMY?).

-Before becoming a food and travel blogger, I ran an award-winning music blog called The Modern Age and was featured in Lizzy Goodman’s book, Meet Me in the Bathroom, an oral history of the rebirth of rock ‘n’ roll in New York City between 2001-2011.
+Before starting this project, I ran an award-winning music blog called The Modern Age and was featured in Lizzy Goodman’s book, Meet Me in the Bathroom, an oral history of the rebirth of rock ‘n’ roll in New York City between 2001-2011.